-Pension Fund APF expects to transition to the new pension system on 1 January 2026.
+APF Pension Fund expects to transition to the new pension system on 1 July 2026.
 To make sure the transition goes smoothly, we have the opportunity to apply adjusted legislative rules - referred to as the Transition FTK - until then.
 FTK is a Dutch abbreviation and stands for 'Financial Assessment Framework': it contains the 'rules' currently applicable to pension funds.

-The adjusted legislative rules referred to above relate to potential increases and decreases to accrued pensions and payable pensions until the transition to the new pension rules.
+The adjusted legislative rules referred to above relate to potential increases and decreases to accrued pensions and pensions in payment until the transition to the new pension rules.
 It is the legislator's intention to allow pensions to grow in line with inflation with effect from this year, even if the buffers required by the old rules are insufficient.
-At the same time, steps must be taken to ensure the fund has the assets necessary to avoid anyone losing out when we transition to the new pension scheme on 1 January 2026.
+At the same time, steps must be taken to ensure the fund has the assets necessary to avoid anyone losing out when we transition to the new pension scheme on 1 July 2026.